anontechnology/documentation/docs/tutorials/quickstart.md

 ## Loading Data

 Now that we have attributes, let's load some data.
 We will iterate over every example in our sample CSV.
-For each row we define a user based on the userid.
+For each row we define a data subject based on the subject id.
 Then we simply load the vaules for the flat files.
 For structured object data we create a hash structure and insert the key/value pairs.
-Finally, we save the completed user to the vault.
+Finally, we save the completed data subject to the vault.

 === "C#"
     ``` c#